OcuTherm®

 1. Full Sensory Effectiveness.
 The ocular surface is the most sensitive area of your body, with 10 times the sensory nerve density of your fingertips.
 To your nervous system, ocular thermal therapy may be considered the rough equivalent of a full-body thermal treatment.
 This makes it a highly efficient way to re-set your entire system.
 Treatments can be as quick as one minute, or much longer if desired.

 2. Unbeatable Thermal Conductivity.
 Choose your temperature for each treatment.
 At room temperature, the mask produces treatments that are cool and settling.
-With a quick microwave heating, the mask will deliver a steam-bath effect that suffuses your entire eye region.
 Refrigerating the mask for 5 minutes or more is your entry into cold therapy to a level you prefer.
 If refrigerated overnight, the mask produces a bracingly cold and rejuvenating “ice-plunge” experience.
-Heated, Cool, or Cold, OcuTherm users say you can feel your entire body relax into each treatment.
+Used Cool or Cold, OcuTherm users say you can feel your entire body relax into each treatment.

 3. Anatomic Perfection.
 The OcuTherm mask maintains sensory contact throughout your entire eye region, but without excessive pressure on the eyes themselves.
 What you get is a perfectly balanced experience that respects your ocular anatomy.